septaviandra/Laravel-Gantt-Chart/README.md

 # Laravel-Gantt-Chart
-Example of using DHTMLX Gnat Chart on Laravel
+Example of using DHTMLX Gantt Chart on Laravel wekkly step